pythonindia/inpycon-blog/content/blog/2020-announcing-de-shaw-platinum-sponsor.md

 Slug: sponsor-announcement-de-shaw
 Summary: We are happy to introduce **D.E.
 Shaw India** as a Platinum Sponsor for PyCon India 2020.

 We are happy to introduce **D.E.
-Shaw** as a Platinum Sponsor for PyCon India 2020.
+Shaw India** as a Platinum Sponsor for PyCon India 2020.

 [![D.E.
 Shaw](https://in.pycon.org/2020/assets/images/sponsors/deshaw.png)](www.deshawindia.com)